tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Does the value of dwc:order occur at rank of Order in bdq:sourceAuthority?
+Does the value of dwc:order occur at the rank of Order in bdq:sourceAuthority?

 #### Specification